-Your creditors will be allowed to contact you
+- Your creditors will not be allowed to contact you

 When you sign up to your arrangement, your creditors are not legally allowed to contact you by any means to discuss your debt.
 Our advisors will provide you with a document that you can forward on to them if they require.
 This will stop all home visits, letters, phone calls and threatening text messages.

 - One low payment